-Project Type - Cleanup and Remediation on Private Lands
+2.1 Project Type - Cleanup and Remediation

-Activities that may be eligible through this Solicitation under Cleanup and Remediation will reduce delivery of environmental contaminants and waste into the watershed by removing refuse and infrastructure associated with illegal cannabis cultivation on private land within a watershed.
+Cleanup and remediation projects should focus on the severe impacts of illicit cannabis operations and reduce delivery of contaminants and waste to the environment by removing refuse and infrastructure associated with illegal cannabis cultivation on qualified public land.
 Projects can include the removal of stream crossings or water diversion infrastructure associated with illegal cannabis cultivation.